 How does grease trap servicing scheduling work?

 For many kitchen operators, the real concern is not just the one-off clean.
-It is whether the servicing can be scheduled properly around the site, the kitchen workload and the practical needs of the operator or FM team.
+It is whether the servicing can be scheduled properly around the site, the kitchen workload, the service history and the practical needs of the operator or FM team.

 Practical answer